-With the huge growth of social networks discussions groups like Facebook Groups and LinkedIn groups it seems online forums tend to become less and less active.
+With the huge growth of social networks discussions groups like Facebook Groups and LinkedIn groups, it seems online forums and communities tend to become less and less active.

 Another reason is a piece of software called Xrumer.
 This is effectively used by spammers to post thousands of messages in forums in a matter of minutes, making it way harder for admins to keep the forums clean.